anovos/anovos-docs/docs/using-anovos/feature_recommender.md

 would be used to help them in creating their models.

 There are many tools to help Data Scientist to narrow down the features, but they are either not scalable, or very comprehensive to understand and operate.
-Here, within ANOVOS V0.2, we launch an open-source tool, Feature Explorer and Recommender (FER) module, in order to help the Machine Learning community with these cold start Feature Engineering problems.
+Here, within ANOVOS, we launch an open-source tool, Feature Explorer and Mapper (FER) module, in order to help the Machine Learning community with these cold start Feature Engineering problems.

-With Feature Explorer and Recommender module, we mainly address two problems:
+With Feature Explorer and Mapper module, we mainly address two problems:

 - Create a platform for Data Scientists to explore available/already used features based on their interest of Industries/Domain and Use cases
-- Recommend better features for Data Scientists to address cold-start problems (based on the data they have in hand)
+- Mapper module helps identify better features for Data Scientists to address cold-start problems (based on the data they have in hand)

-Feature Explorer and Recommender utilizes Semantic similarity based Language Modeling in Natural Language Processing (NLP).
+Feature Explorer and Mapper utilizes Semantic similarity based Language Modeling in Natural Language Processing (NLP).
 Semantic matching techniques aims to determine the similarity between words, lines, and sentences through multiple metrics.